ktopcuoglu/gitlab-dbt-analytics/transform/snowflake-dbt/models/common/common.md

 {% enddocs %}

+{% docs fct_quote %}

+Fact table representing quotes pulled from the Zuora billing system.
+These are associated with crm accounts, billing accounts, opportunities, and subscriptions.

+{% enddocs %}

 {% docs fct_sales_funnel_target %}

 Sales funnel targets set by the Finance team to measure performance of important KPIs against goals, broken down by sales hierarchy, and order attributes.